rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     exportfs -r
     ```

-7. Use the `-s` flag with the `exportfs` command to display the current export list suitable for `/etc/exports`. i.e. View the list of directories, allowed hosts and options.
+7. Use the `-s` flag with the `exportfs` command to display the current export list suitable for `/etc/exports`.
+For example, view the list of directories, allowed hosts, and options.
 Type:

     ```bash
     exportfs -s